mctools/simplebuild-dgcode/doc/source/simplehists.rst

 storage and quick plotting.

-Histogram classes are for instance found in the `ROOT <http://root.cern/>`__ framework which is commonly used in high energy physics, but for python-centric analyses based on e.g. "PyLab" (taken here to mean Numpy+SciPy+Matplotlib), having a dependency on ROOT can be a bit honerous.
-However, one runs into the problem that Pylab does not by default include histogram classes.
+Histogram classes are for instance found in the `ROOT <http://root.cern/>`__ framework which is commonly used in high energy physics, but for Python-centric analyses based on e.g. "PyLab" (taken here to mean Numpy+SciPy+Matplotlib), having a dependency on ROOT can be a bit honerous.
+However, one runs into the problem that PyLab does not by default include histogram classes.
 Rather, very basic histogramming functionality exists, but requires one to first collect all data into arrays thus defeating the primary data reduction purpose of such histogram classes.